Burakbgmk/CustomerRegistrationAPI/README.md

 ### Report Layer
 - Reporting, excel, emailsending, and uploading reports are being done in this layer.
 - Reporting done by Quartz.Net.
+- Customer counts by cities report is send monthly to all users, while top five customers by commercial activies report is send weekly only to Admin users.
 - Uploading is done by loading reports as one to many relationship entities to database.
 One's for keeping track of report Id, Many is for reports detail since excel report is in the format of a list.
 ![countreport](https://user-images.githubusercontent.com/95534656/179284681-5e4c2f76-94bf-4e3e-b498-a32fa57ecaa5.JPG)
 ![countdetail](https://user-images.githubusercontent.com/95534656/179284665-b89de7e4-f72a-42fb-a67f-98e01474a2c0.JPG)